 3. BEST BUDGET: CMS 50-DL Pulse Oximeter with Neck/Wrist cord

 If you’re looking for affordability in an oximeter, than it’s hard to beat the CMS 50-DL.

-Well the fact it is my top budget choice probably answers that question.
-My scepticism was unfounded; this really is a great little unit.
+Well, the fact it is my top budget choice probably answers that question.
+My skepticism was unfounded; this really is a great little unit.

 But first the features…

 The CMS 50 DL actually takes readings faster than the Zacurate Pro Series 500DL reviewed above; just 8 seconds to provide data on SpO2.

 Furthermore, with an accuracy of +- 1% when taking blood oxygen saturation levels and pulse rate, this is a device you can rely on.

 The fingertip clasp is a one size fits all, with adults and children being accommodated.
 I would like to have seen greater levels of design here, as in some instances it just doesn’t feel secure on small fingers.